Our Chinese Medicine team at the Rozelle Acupuncture and Chinese Medicine Centre (RACM) have a special interest in mental health.

 What is the difference between a mental illness and a mental health problem?

-“A mental illness is a health problem that significantly affects how a person thinks, behaves and interacts with other people.
-It is diagnosed according to standardised criteria, and may include: anxiety, schizophrenia, bipolar and mood disorders, personality disorders, eating disorders, and depression.
+“A mental illness is a health problem that significantly affects how a person thinks, behaves and interacts with other people and may include: anxiety, schizophrenia, bipolar and mood disorders, personality disorders, eating disorders, and depression.

 One in 5 Australians will suffer from a mental illness in any given year.